 Spencerport is a very small village located in the state of New York.
 With a population of 3,659 people and four constituent neighborhoods, Spencerport is the 403rd largest community in New York.

 Spencerport is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Spencerport is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Spencerport who work in teaching (11.49%), management occupations (9.50%), and sales jobs (9.11%).
+There are especially a lot of people living in Spencerport who work in management occupations (12.41%), teaching (12.26%), and sales jobs (11.67%).

-The per capita income in Spencerport in 2010 was $31,549, which is upper middle income relative to New York and the nation.
-This equates to an annual income of $126,196 for a family of four.
+The per capita income in Spencerport in 2010 was $32,509, which is middle income relative to New York, and upper middle income relative to the rest of the US.
+This equates to an annual income of $130,036 for a family of four.
 However, Spencerport contains both very wealthy and poor people as well.

 The most common language spoken in Spencerport is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and Spanish.